Tiara Air: Agreement with Insel Air

-Entry in The Jet Era
+Jet era

 Early 2011, Tiara Air announced it would begin service to 3 new Colombian destinations, after complying with all the requirements and norms based on the rules and regulations of the Aeronautics of Colombia, better known as RAC.
 The petition for Tiara Air was approved to provide International Air Transport service to both passengers and cargo in the then newly announced Colombian routes.
 In November 2011, the airline announced plans to lease its first official Jet aircraft with which it would be using to expand the airline's network into further destinations in Colombia and Venezuela, as well as the introduction of flights to the United States.
 The aircraft arrived in Aruba on 16 February 2012.
 The second 737-300 was planned for 2013.
 The airline held a campaign on its official Facebook page for their fans to pick a name for the upcoming addition to the fleet.
 The name had to have an affinity to with Aruba.
 Around 400 people participated and the campaign came to a tie between the names "Shoco" and "Arawak", with "Arawak" being the winner.

 Along with the introduction of the airline's 737-300, the airline, along with the Aruba Airport Authority N.V.(AAA) opened a hangar to cope with a demand for a hangar to perform maintenance on the airline's fleet.
 The 42x45 meter hangar, located on the southwest of the Reina Beatrix International Airport, was welcomed with a soft opening on 13 July 2012, and is capable of handling an aircraft with the wingspan of a Boeing 737-500 and the maximum load of a Boeing 737-400, and during the opening, Tiara Air Aruba's own Boeing 737-300 was towed into the hangar effortlessly.

 The hangar is equipped with a system of fire suppression consisting of both sprinklers and foam under pressure which is automatically activated in case of fire.
 It has offices, restrooms and showers and storage space for parts.
 These areas are fully air-conditioned.
 The floor of the hangar is completely covered with a special seal meant to repel dust according to international standards of hangars.

 As of 2016, the Boeing 737-300 has been returned to its lessor, with plans for it to be replaced with larger Boeing 737-400's as part of the airline's restructuring and partnership with Avior Airlines.